-We provide data analytics for business in the following industries, and help them leverage this information in smarter, better ways:
+We provide data analysis for businesses in the following industries, helping them leverage this information to make data-driven decisions.

-But if you don’t see your industry here, and think you need support to enable better business decisions, get in touch with us today.
+If you need support to make better business decisions, contact us today.

-When starting on your data and analytics journey, a crucial early step is to evaluate how your business is currently performing against industry best practice, and where it needs to get to, both in the short and long term.
+When starting your data and analytics journey, a crucial early step is to evaluate how your business is currently performing against industry best practices, and where it needs to get to, both in the short and long term.

-Performing a thorough data and analytics maturity assessment enables your business to measure and set goals that help you begin planning the journey.
-It’s an audit of your current situation, and helps identify the current tools, processes, and procedures that your business uses in its data & analytics practices.
+Performing a comprehensive data and analytics maturity assessment enables your business to measure and set goals that help you begin planning the journey.
+It's an audit of your current situation and helps identify your business's existing tools, processes, and procedures in its data & analytics practices.

 To begin the process, ask yourself:

 How effectively do we leverage the data & analytics within our business to inform our decision-making?